naxelauk/abcgames-code-of-conduct/code_of_conduct.md

 (The two items above are struck out because they did not seem appropriate for our community.
 We **do** allow sexual language and imagery so long as it is appropriate and consensual.
 It should be noted that in the middle of a game people cannot easily walk away so attendees should err on the side of caution)

-It should be noted that physical contact or sexual attention
+It should be noted that physical contact or sexual attention is allowable behaviour but only when not unwelcome.
+If there is any doubt then you should determine this first.

 Participants asked to stop any inappropriate behaviour are expected to comply immediately.